rclone/rclone/docs/content/commands/rclone_authorize.md

 ```
       --auth-no-open-browser   Do not automatically open auth link in default browser
   -h, --help                   help for authorize
-      --template string        Use a custom Go template for generating HTML responses
+      --template string        The path to a custom Go template for generating HTML responses
 ```

 See the [global flags page](/flags/) for global options not listed here.